sriharshini02/shopping_website/README.md

 # Shopping_Website Project

 ## Description
-This project is a registration web application built with Java Servlets and MySQL.
+This project is a dynamic web application built with Java Servlets and MySQL.
 The application allows users to register by providing their username and password, which are then stored in a MySQL database.

 ## Features
 - User registration